Bryant Jennings

 Bryant Jennings (born September 25, 1984) is an American former professional boxer.
 He challenged once for the unified world heavyweight titles in 2015, and the WBA interim heavyweight title in the same year.
-Jennings holds notable wins over former world champion Siarhei Liakhovich, as well as former world title contenders Mike Perez and Artur Szpilka.
+He holds a notable win over former world heavyweight champion Siarhei Liakhovich.

 Amateur career

-Jennings had an amateur record of 13-4 including a win over future UFC heavyweight champion Stipe Miocic.
+Jennings had an amateur record of 13–4 including a win over future UFC heavyweight champion Stipe Miocic.
 He reached the finals of the 2009 National Golden Gloves tournament, losing by decision to veteran Lenroy Thompson.